fieldtrip/website/tutorial/mouse_eeg.md

         0.0256   -0.0000   -0.9997    3.8987
              0         0         0    1.0000

-We can apply this transformation to the MRI with
+We can apply this [homogenous transformation matrix](/faq/homogenous) to the MRI with

     vox2head    = mri.transform;
     vox2paxinos = head2paxinos * vox2head;

-    mri_realigned2           = mri;         % copy the original MRI
+    mri_realigned           = mri;         % copy the original MRI
-    mri_realigned2.transform = vox2paxinos; % update the homogenous transformation matrix
+    mri_realigned.transform = vox2paxinos; % update the homogenous transformation matrix

 It is useful to also explicitly specify the coordinate system in the anatomical MRI.
 It is used in **[ft_sourceplot](/reference/ft_sourceplot)** and various other functions to check whether various geometrical objects are expressed in the same coordinate system.

-    mri_realigned2.coordsys = 'paxinos';
+    mri_realigned.coordsys = 'paxinos';

 #### Correcting the units of the anatomical MRI

+Finally, we notice that the units are off by a factor 10x.
+Upon reading FieldTrip estimates the geometrical units and it expects that the object (the anatomical MRI in this case) that it reads corresponds to the size of a human head, whereas the mouse MRI is much smaller.

-Finally, we notice is that the units are off by a factor 10x.
-In the figure of **[ft_determine_coordsys](/reference/utilities/ft_determine_coordsys)**, the sphere at the origin, each thick line segment is by default 1 cm, and the axes are 15 cm long, as that is appropriate for judging the human anatomy.
-We can also plot it with
+In the figure of **[ft_determine_coordsys](/reference/utilities/ft_determine_coordsys)**, the sphere at the origin, and the distance between each thick line segment is by default 1 cm, and the axes are 15 cm long, as that is appropriate for judging the human anatomy.

 The units can be fixed by

     mri_realigned.unit = 'mm';

-After coregistration of the MRI with the Paxinos coordinate system, it is [convenient to reslice it](/faq/why_does_my_anatomical_mri_show_upside-down_when_plotting_it_with_ft_sourceplot), i.e. to interpolate the greyscale values on a 3-D grid that is nicely aligned with the cardinal axes.
+After coregistration of the MRI with the Paxinos coordinate system, it is [convenient to reslice it](/faq/why_does_my_anatomical_mri_show_upside-down_when_plotting_it_with_ft_sourceplot), i.e., to interpolate the greyscale values on a 3-D grid that is nicely aligned with the cardinal axes.

     cfg = [];
     cfg.xrange = [-6 6];